 - The 18th and 19th Century was largely influenced by a French style of cooking, which meant lots of elaborate dishes and firm table etiquette.
 If hosting a dinner party in the 18th century, you were expected to serve up to 75 dishes with each course lasting up to an hour.
 Yikes.

-Kitchens in the 21st Century aren’t too dissimilar from there eighties counterpart.
-In a kitchen today, and especially coming into 2019, prepare to wave goodbye to the white kitchen and say hello to moodier tones such as black, deep grey and navy’s.
-Expect to see lots of concrete elements as well as copper and gold accents making an appearance.
+Kitchens in the 21st Century aren’t too dissimilar from their eighties counterparts.
+In a kitchen today, and especially coming into 2021, prepare to wave goodbye to the white kitchen and say hello to moodier tones such as blacks, deep greys and navys.
+Plus, expect to see lots of concrete elements as well as copper and gold accents making an appearance.
 In terms of appliances, keep an eye out for glass door refrigerators (best get tidying that fridge.)

 1st Option manages a whole host of stunning kitchens for you to browse through in this section.
 If you’re after a contemporary, open-plan space, a country-style kitchen, or even something retro, we’ve got them in every shade and style.